whiskyechobravo/kerko/docs/recipes.md

 For such mapping to work, the following conditions must be met:

 - The collection that is to be mapped to a facet must be a **top-level collection**.
-In other words, it must be directly under the root of the Zotero library.
+In other words, it must be directly under the root of your Zotero library.
-- **At least one subcollection** must be present within the chosen top-level collection, and that subcollection must contain at least one item.
+- **At least one subcollection** must be present within the chosen top-level collection, and that subcollection (or one of its own subcollections) must contain at least one item.

 Once your Zotero library it set up to meet those conditions, you may configure the facets.
 For the example in Figure 1, the configuration looks like this: